annaw-99/annaw-99/README.md

 #### About Me
 - 🖥️ New York-based Full Stack Developer with a strong interest in Web Development and Design Engineering.
 - 👩🏻‍🎓 Recent graduate in Information Science from Cornell University (Class of 2024)
-- 🔎 I am actively seeking a Software Engineering internship or full-time opportunity in the U.S.
+- 🔎 I am actively seeking a Full-Stack / Software Developer internship or full-time opportunity in the U.S.
 - 🌱 I am passionate about learning and expanding my expertise, with a current focus on everything related to Retrieval-Augmented Generation (RAG).

 Feel free to reach out if you're interested in my work!